tiagovportela/my-personal-portfolio/content/project/elite-paddlers-stroke-classification/index.md

 The plot appears to have 3 data clusters, but for a more rigorous approach we will use the elbow method to find the right number of clusters.

+For that we'll use KMEANS, witch acording to scikit-learn page is cluster algorithm  that "clusters data by trying to separate samples in n groups of equal variance, minimizing a criterion known as the *inertia* or within-cluster sum-of-squares.
+This algorithm requires the number of clusters to be specified.
+It scales well to large number of samples and has been used across a large range of application areas in many different fields."

+This algorithm is suited to this problem, because it does not depend on previous label data.

 ![](kmeans_inertia.jpeg "KMEANS Inertia Plot")

 As shown in above plot the ideal number of clusters is 3, like being though before.

 Now that we have the number of clusters, we'll classify every stroke in the data series.

 ![](strokes_class.jpeg)

+With this procedure, we have a robust method for classifying the athlete stroke and with when we can compare the performance in different boats in a similar manner